RogueGenesia/RogueGenesiaModTemplate/Readme.md

 ### How do I log a debug message?

-From anywhere in your code, just do `Plugin.Log.LogDebug`
+You can use the `Log` class from anywhere in your code.
+Just call `Log.Info()` and similar and it will log events with your Plugins name.

 ### How do I intercept game events?